BulykLab/MEDEA/README.md

 * Some of these files are tracked by git lfs and therefore only placeholder files will be downloaded at first.
 * Format the genomes you plan to use.
 * The other genomes will still have these placeholder files that can be formatted later.
 * While these genomes have GENRE databases for background set construction, they do not have curated MEDEA reference sets at this time.
-You can add your own with bin/MEDEA/addRefSet.
+See below for our recommendations for making your own reference sets that can be added with bin/MEDEA/addRefSet.
 * You can use GENRE or glossary_GENRE separately (see below), but if you plan to use with MEDEA, the genomes of the GENRE database and MEDEA reference set must match.

 Format MEDEA and gunzip files.
 If you have downloaded the zip file directly from the website, this script will also download the large files from LFS.